charleshong3/charleshong3.github.io/blog/autocomp.md

 ## Phase 1: Plan

 We prompt an LLM to select *one* optimization from a predefined menu of optimization options and to describe the concrete transformations required to apply it.
 Since we're working with a low-resource DSL, we make sure to include all necessary information in context.
-The planning prompt includes the following components: **Accelerator ISA**, **Current Code, Hardware Performance Feedback, Optimization Menu, Instruction,** and **Rules** (See the paper for full details)**.** We then sample $N$ different plans, since there are many possible ways to schedule a tensor accelerator workload\!
+The planning prompt includes the following components: **Accelerator ISA**, **Current Code, Hardware Performance Feedback, Optimization Menu, Instruction,** and **Rules** (See the paper for full details)**.** We then sample $`N`$ different plans, since there are many possible ways to schedule a tensor accelerator workload\!

 ## Phase 2: Implement